andykimstar/CPCC-Macro-Excel/README.md

   - Data From: Orders

 * Notes
-    - Data From: User List
     - Enter any period date range
     - All tables are fully automated
     - All additional users associated to each primary user are listed

 ### Instituion List
 * Tracks any-entered periods organizes all Institution of each Requests: (Primary User Details, Count of Request from Institution, All associated Primary/Additional User for each Institution )
+  - Data From: User List

 * Notes
-    - Data From: User List
     - Enter any period date range
     - All tables are fully automated
     - Table is divided by Affiliation